 Me: (Gives *Spock eyebrow and turns away).

 Then, it hit me!
-I am Bar Creep’s equivalent.
+I am the equivalent of Bar Creep.
 I am to Phil Kessel what **Bar Creep is to me.
 Perspective, folks, and a lesson in humility.
 Just remember…everyone is someone else’s Bar Creep. ***They aren’t trying to be cruel when they ignore you or say, “OK,” they just kind of want you to go away.
 Respect that.

 *I spent years perfecting the Spock eyebrow and it is the most useful weapon in my arsenal.